SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

    * Keep feature branches up-to-date with the ``main`` branch (main to feature merges)
    * Manage long-lived feature branches for larger features worked on by multiple developers (parent to child merges)
-   * Mange large releases that occur several times a year (release to future release merges).
+   * Manage large releases that occur several times a year (release to future release merges).

 Main to Feature Merges